What Can I Expect After Rotator Cuff Surgery?

 Reduced Range of Motion

 From weeks 6-12 the focus shifts more towards increasing range of motion so as to normalize the motions needed to perform the activities of daily life.
 Lifting anything heavier than a book or glass of water, or stabilizing the body on the injured arm is still highly inadvisable at this stage of recovery.
 ROM exercises using gravity as resistance will be prescribed by your physical therapist around this time.
-These exercises will progressively increase in range and intensity and you progress through your recovery.
+These exercises will increase in range and intensity as you progress through your recovery.

 By around week 10-12 of your recovery you should be close to regaining full ROM in the shoulder – this is when strengthening exercises begin!
 You’ll be put through a series of exercises aimed at increasing shoulder strength, power, and endurance.
 This will all be part of a progressive program aimed at helping you get back in the gym.
 The weighted work which comes at the tail end of this phase will be focused on other major upper body muscle groups.
 At True Sports Physical Therapy we’ll even develop an exercise regime designed to address patterns of motion specific to your sport(s) of choice.